-But many applications that run in generic container images expect a file based interface, where files are identified by their names in a hierarchical namespace, and are accessed using operations such as open, read, and write.
-While file-to-object translation layers that can be embedded with the application exist, they generally do not support the richer functionality of files-including in-place modification, read-after-write consistency and directory-level operations-thus are not adequate for all applications.
+But many applications that run in generic container images expect a POSIX-like file interface, where files are identified by their names in a hierarchical namespace, and are accessed using operations such as open, read, and write.
+While file-to-object translation layers that can be embedded with the application exist, they generally do not support the richer functionality of files-including in-place modification, readafter-write consistency and directory-level operations-thus are not adequate for all applications.